MatteoFalcioni/LangGraph-Sandbox/README.md

 - Examples must be run from the project root directory
 - Use `langgraph-sandbox` command
 - Do not run examples directly from their subdirectories

+**Docker build failures:**
+- Ensure you've run the setup process: `python -m langgraph_sandbox.setup`
+- The Dockerfile expects `sandbox/repl_server.py` to exist in the build context
+- If you get "COPY sandbox/repl_server.py: not found", run the setup command above

+**Session Manager hanging/timeout issues:**
+- This is expected when running SessionManager directly from the host machine
+- The SessionManager is designed to run inside the Docker Compose environment
+- For testing, use the full CLI workflow: `langgraph-sandbox`
+- Container strategy requires proper network configuration (already set up in docker-compose.yml)

+**Network connectivity issues:**
+- Ensure Docker Compose is running: `docker compose up -d`
+- Check containers are in the correct network: `docker network inspect langgraph-network`
+- Verify container names follow the pattern: `sbox-{session_id}`

 ## Next Steps